 Discover in this article what are the best stones to sharpen your favourite knife.
 Appropriately sharpening your knife will maintain a perfect edge for many weeks, and this should make sharp blades lovers happy !

-Use a coarse-grained stone for roughing out or a badly damaged edge then a fine sharpening stone for the finish or a valuable knife (less risks if something gets wrong).
+Use a rough grain sharpening stone for a rough out or for a significantly damaged edge, then a fine stone for the finishing touch or a precious knife (less risk if something does go wrong).